joelpurra/joelpurra.github.io/README.md

   <a href="https://joelpurra.com/donate/"><kbd>More options</kbd></a>
 </p>

+**Most pages redirects to https://joelpurra.com/projects/ instead, where the projects pages live now.**

-Serving demos and tests for projects on https://joelpurra.github.io/ (which used to be https://joelpurra.github.com/)
+Serving demos and tests for projects on https://joelpurra.github.io/ (which used to be https://joelpurra.github.com/).